Enpass vs Bitwarden review 2025

 Although we don’t recommend password sharing as a general rule, there are occasions when it’s unavoidable.
 And in such cases as these, it’s important that your password manager has a way of doing this that is simple and secure.
 Luckily, both Bitwarden and Enpass tick this box, although neither offer is without its flaws.

 If you want to share passwords from your Enpass vault, you’ll need to create a pre-shared key (PSK), which is a password that only you and your recipient will know.
-However, while this method is reasonably secure, it’s important to note that your password will be shared in a plain-text, unencrypted format, so it’s not secure and could therefore be hacked.
+This method is relatively secure, as the recipient must enter their PSK to access the shared items in their Enpass vault.

-Bitwarden, meanwhile, has a traditional password-sharing tool, which is similar to those you’ll find on LastPass or Dashlane.
-But you’ll need to bear in mind that whoever you’re sharing your data with will also need to have a Bitwarden account.
+Bitwarden, meanwhile, has a traditional password-sharing tool that is similar to those you’ll find on LastPass or Dashlane.
+But you’ll need to remember that whoever you share your data with will also need to have a Bitwarden account.
 It can also be quite tricky to set up if you’re new to sharing passwords on Bitwarden.

 Plans and pricing

-You’ll find that each Enpass and Bitwarden have three plans and price points, so you should be able to find one to suit your needs.
-Interestingly, if you just want a password manager for yourself, Bitwarden is the cheaper of the two, although it might not necessarily work out to be better value, seeing as Enpass is a more feature-rich option.
+You’ll find that each Enpass has 4 plans and Bitwarden has 3 plans and price points, so you should be able to find one to suit your needs.
+If you just want a password manager for yourself, Bitwarden is the cheaper of the two.
+However, it might not necessarily work out to be of better value, seeing as Enpass is a more feature-rich option.

 Plan | Enpass | Bitwarden |